dgirotti/dgirotti/README.md

 - Mentored new QA team members and conducted technical interviews.

+- As a part of the Agile iterative process, take leadership of the QA team and process as well as execute manual testing of new features, followed by regression and after release smoke tests.

-- Contributed to Scrum ceremonies and maintained QA documentation.
+- Contributed to Scrum ceremonies.

+- Maintain the QA documentation.

 ## [**Eventbrite**](https://www.eventbrite.com.ar/)